RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Compliment Generation Based on Jason Momoa and Amber Heard<br>
  https://github.com/semiosis/prompts/blob/master/prompts/compliment-generation-based-on-a-celebrity-1.prompt<br>
 - <a href="https://github.com/semiosis">Semiosis</a> is a free and open-source curation of prompts for OpenAI's GPT-3/Codex, EleutherAI's GPT-j, AlephAlpha's World Model and other language models.
-- 10,000 compliments and a 3-way bots chat with actress Amber Heard, actor Tom Cruise, and director Christopher Nolan demonstrated at https://github.com/mullikine/positive-nlg-compliments
+- 10,000 compliments and a 3-way bots chat with actress Amber Heard, actor Tom Cruise, and director Christopher Nolan demonstrated at https://semiosis.github.io/apostrophe and https://github.com/mullikine/positive-nlg-compliments

 <br>